 Freddie Crowley is the founder and director of the Corvus Consort.

-He was a member of the 2018-19 cohort of Genesis Sixteen, The Sixteen’s young artists’ programme run by Harry Christophers and Eamonn Dougan, and held a 2019-20 Fellowship with the National Youth Choirs of Great Britain.
+A member of the 2018-19 cohort of Genesis Sixteen, The Sixteen’s young artists’ programme run by Harry Christophers and Eamonn Dougan, he also held a 2019-20 Fellowship with the National Youth Choirs of Great Britain, and was chosen to be a Making Music Selected Artist for the 2020-21 season.

 Freddie graduated in 2018 from Merton College, Oxford, where he read Music as a choral scholar.
 While at university, he was also a member of jazz a cappella group The Oxford Gargoyles and made frequent musical theatre appearances.